stefanocovino/GregoryLoredo.jl/docs/src/Example.md

 end
 ```

+## Visualize the dataset
+***

-And let's plot an histogram showing the FRB detection epoch distribution in out dataset.
+Let's plot an histogram showing the FRB detection epoch distribution in our dataset.

 ```julia
 f = Figure()